sentenz/convention/internal/about/software-design-principles.md

 YAGNI (You Aren't Gonna Need It) is a principle that suggest only to implement features that are necessary for the current requirements, and not add features that may be needed in the future but aren't required now.

-Applying YAGNI can help teams avoid over-engineering, reduce development time and cost, and improve overall software quality.
+Applying YAGNI can help teams avoid over-engineering, reduce development time and cost, and improve software quality.

 > NOTE It's important to note that YAGNI doesn't mean that potential future requirements should completely ignored.
 Instead, it suggests to prioritize what is needed now and keep the code flexible and adaptable to future changes.